openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 ###### Area Multi-targeting

-You may choose from a variety of shapes when making an area attack as described below.
+Area attacks are only possible when you are using an extraordinary attribute, unless a specific weapon property or other rule allows you to make area attacks without an extraordinary attribute.
+You may choose from a variety of shapes when making an area attack, as described below.
 Friends and foes alike that fall within the targeted area will be subject to your attack.

 **Cube.** You target a cube with equal length, width, and height designated by you.
 The attack suffers disadvantage 1 per 5' length of the cube's sides.
 For example, a 10' cube suffers disadvantage 2, a 15’ cube suffers disadvantage 3, and so on. **Special Exception:** Targeting a 5’ cube suffers no disadvantage.